Fritz Hart: Australia

 Hart sailed to Australia aboard R.M.S.
 China in May 1909, as part of a company contracted by J. C. Williamson's to play the operetta King of Cadonia.
 The initial contract for 12 months was extended to four years.
 In 1913 Hart and Alfred Hill founded the short-lived Australian Opera League.
 The first programme, on 3 August 1914, included the first performance of Hart's opera Pierrette.

+In 1913 George Marshall-Hall, who founded Melbourne Conservatorium of Music and subsequently the rival Albert Street Conservatorium, left for London and Hart took over his lecturing duties at the latter institution, Eduard Scharf acting as director.

-In 1913 Hart took over George Marshall-Hall's lecturing duties at the Melbourne Conservatorium of Music in Albert Street, Marshall-Hall having left for London.
-When a year later Marshall-Hall sent instruction that the Conservatorium was to be closed down, its staff refused to resign and appointed Hart director.
-Marshall-Hall was subsequently appointed professor of music at the University of Melbourne in 1915, so appearing as a potential rival to Hart's Conservatorium; but such was the anti-German/pro-British attitude during World War I that Marshall-Hall's predominantly German staff did not enjoy the popularity of Hart's more British orientated Conservatorium.
-Dame Nellie Melba established her school of singing there, and she and her pupils helped shape Hart's work as a composer.
+A year later Marshall-Hall sent instruction that the Conservatorium was to be closed down, and Scharf found employment with the University, but other staff refused to resign and appointed Hart director.
+In 1915 Marshall-Hall was re-appointed professor of music at the University of Melbourne in 1915, and open to a merging of the two institutions but such was the anti-German attitude during World War I that the predominantly German staff expected adverse discrimination from the strongly pro-British University.
+Their fears were well-founded, as the brilliant pianist Scharf was dismissed on account of his birthplace, and ended up in a camp for enemy aliens.

+Nellie Melba established her school of singing there in 1915, and she and her pupils helped shape Hart's work as a composer.
 He had the overall responsibility for her students' musical training, many of whom made their marks internationally.
+The institution was renamed the Melba Conservatorium in 1956, after Hart's death.

 In 1924 Hart was made a Fellow of the Royal College of Music.
 In 1927 he became acting conductor for the Melbourne Symphony Orchestra (MSO), and in 1928, after the death of Alberto Zelman, the permanent conductor.
 In 1932 the Melbourne University Conservatorium Orchestra and the MSO amalgamated under the joint conductorship of Hart and Bernard Heinze.
 In 1929 the MSO was the first Australian orchestra to play open-air concerts.
 These were in Melbourne's Alexandra Gardens, under the baton of Hart.
 These 'Popular Concerts' were made possible through a donation by Sidney Myer.
-Hart was highly regarded as a teacher, his pupils including Peggy Glanville-Hicks, Margaret Sutherland and Robert Hughes.
+Hart was highly regarded as a teacher, his pupils including Peggy Glanville-Hicks, Margaret Sutherland, Hubert Clifford and Robert Hughes.

 After 1937 Hart returned to Melbourne only once, for the jubilee of the Albert Street conservatorium in July 1945 when he conducted several of his works.

 His portrait was painted by, among other artists, Max Meldrum and is the National Gallery of Australia's collection.
 The National Library of Australia has another portrait, by A. D. Colquhoun.